remulasce/TeslaSpeedTools/README.md

   * See functions in models.py

+## Tuning Torque Predictions
+Use `main.py` to invoke tests against `models.py`. `models.py` has the code to predict and tune predictions, and also keeps the "main" prediction in `VOLTAGE_MODELLED_PARAMS_FW`.

+The loop is to

 ## Development
 Suggest using Intellij PyCharm.
 There should be a Conda environment set up with the dependencies in there.